clones-sol/backend/README.md

 cp .env.example .env
 ```

 Next, open the `.env` file and provide the necessary values.
+Key variables include:

+- `SESSION_SECRET`: A secure random string (minimum 32 characters) used for session encryption.
+In production, this should be stored as a secure secret (e.g., Fly.io secrets).

-Refer to the [Environment Setup section](https://docs.page/clones-ai/desktop/projects/backend#environment-setup) in the documentation for detailed instructions.
+Refer to the [Environment Setup section](https://docs.page/clones-ai/desktop/projects/backend#environment-setup) in the documentation for detailed instructions on all environment variables.

 ### 3. Run with Docker